Animals: The Ultimate Guide To The Animal Kingdom

 (The five species that don’t give birth to live young are the monotremes.
 Monotremes are egg-laying mammals.
 The group comprises the platypus and four species of echidna.)

-Platypus
+Platypus Swimming

-The Platypus is one of just five monotreme species.
+The platypus is one of just five monotreme species.

-One of the most important characteristics of mammalia is that female mammals have mammary glands.
+One of the most distinctive characteristics of mammalia is that female mammals have mammary glands.
 These are modified sweat glands that produce milk.
 This ready-made source of nourishment is highly advantageous to infant mammals.

-Marsupials give birth to small, relatively undeveloped young, known as ‘joeys’.
+Marsupials are mammals that give birth to small, relatively undeveloped young, known as β€˜joeys’.
 Joeys undergo further development within a special pouch in the mother’s body.
+The majority of the world's marsupials are found in Australia (including New Guinea and nearby islands); the rest are found in the Americas.
+No marsupials are found in either Europe or Africa.

-Animals – The Ultimate Guide: Conclusion
+Animals – A Complete Guide: Conclusion

 We hope that you have enjoyed reading about animals and the animal kingdom.
 On this page you’ve found out about how animals are classified and what makes an animal an animal.
 You’ve also met many of the groups within Animalia.